About this Property

 - Approximately 450 square feet

 Quaint townhouse on a peaceful street in downtown Charleston - unlike a condo, you will not have to deal with neighbors above or below.
-Within 2 blocks of marvelous eateries and King Street shopping.
-The building has 'Old World Charm' and the interior has been meticulously modernized and decorated with plenty of natural light.
-Location is central and would not require a car, but we have a parking space in back of property included if you do drive (accommodates regulars sized cars only - no humongous trucks).
-Bikes are supplied, which is a phenomenal way to experience Downtown Charleston.
+Within 2 blocks of fantastic eateries and King Street shopping.
+The building has 'Old World Charm' and the interior has been meticulously refreshed and decorated with plenty of natural light.
+Location is central and would not require a car, but we have a parking space in back of property supplied if you do drive (accommodates regulars sized cars only - no giant trucks).
+Bikes are included, which is a incredible way to experience Downtown Charleston.
 Adults only (2 max.).
 No kids or babies.
 No family pets.
 No smoking inside.
 No smoking cigars on property.

 About the Area

 Located in Charleston, this vacation home is in the city center.
-Port of Charleston Cruise Terminal is worth checking out if an activity is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
-Charleston Museum and Mount Pleasant Memorial Waterfront Park are also worth visiting.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while South Carolina Aquarium and Patriots Point are popular area attractions.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.
 Kayaking and water skiing offer great chances to get out on the surrounding water, or you can seek out an adventure with horse riding and cycling nearby.

 Special Instructions